Skip to main content

 1. From the Sidebar, select Configuration > Endpoints.

-2. Click the Add Endpoint button.
+2. Click Add Endpoint.

 4. Complete the Name and Description details for the new Endpoint.

-5. Enter the IP Address and Port.
+5. Enter the Listener IP Address and Port.

 6. Select the Authentication Method your partners will use to authenticate to the Local SFTP Server.